Placenta Encapsulation Safety

 Not every family should choose placenta encapsulation.
 As with everything there can be risks.
 You and your care provider can weigh that risk/benefit analysis together as you do other important decisions concerning your health and postpartum recovery.
 However, beyond the placenta not being able to be processed due to a need for it to go to pathology or not being stored safely prior to processing, the biggest reason we will not encapsulate is if the client or the baby has an infection at the time of delivery or within 24 hours of that time.
 That is a contraindication and we will not process.
 (We will however refund you, so don’t withhold this information due to money concerns!)

-As such, Great Expectations and DFW Placenta have added information in our contract about how to contact us in case of an infection after we have picked up the placenta.
+As such, Great Expectations has added information in our contract about how to contact us in case of an infection after we have picked up the placenta.
 We are double checking that our storage and cleaning systems are still the most effective ones available and we recommit to ourselves and our clients that safety is always our top priority.

 Do you have questions or concerns?
 Contact us and let us help!